August in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Outdoor swimming pools & water parks in the Warsaw area

-Outdoor swimming pools in Warsaw reopened for a new season in the first weeks of June and operate until the end of August.
+Outdoor swimming pools in Warsaw operate until the end of August.

 Our post covers: